al0vya/fv1-cpp/README.md

 ## Running the model

-Six test case simulations can be run using FV1-CPU to simulate different situations that can arise during shallow water flow in a channel, shown below.
+6 test case simulations can be run using FV1-CPU to simulate different situations that can arise during shallow water flow in a channel, shown below.
 After building and then running the executable, the user must select which test case to run and how many cells are to comprise the mesh.

 To understand the following test case animations, imagine viewing the channel from the side on i.e. a cross sectional view.